zonemaster/zonemaster/README.md

 * [Docker]
 * [FreeBSD] 13.1
 * [Ubuntu] 22.04
-* [Rocky Linux] 9.1
+* [Rocky Linux] 8.7

-Only the latest long-term supported version of Debian, FreeBSD, Rocky Linux and Ubuntu, respectively, is supported.
+Only the latest long-term supported version of Debian, FreeBSD and Ubuntu, respectively, is supported.
+Zonemaster supports Rocky Linux 8.7, not 9.1, due to issues with LDNS and OpenSSL on Rocky Linux 9.1.
+The plan is to change to Rocky Linux 9 in the v2023.1 release.
 Support for CentOS Linux 7 will be dropped by Zonemaster release v2023.1.

 Only the Docker images provided by the Zonemaster project on [Docker Hub] are supported.
 Currently only Zonemaster-CLI is supported on Docker.
 Docker itself